codedByShoe/codedByShoe/README.md

 ## I'm a husband, Father, and Software Developer.

 I look forward to contributing to the open source community and building my version of the digital world one step at a time.
-I Love learning new things and building things from the ground up from planning and design all the wat to solving real world problems.
+I Love learning new things and building things from the ground up from planning and design all the way to solving real world problems.
 How can I help solve your problems?

 ---